AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/universal-editor.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_edit_inline_universal_editor"
->title="Editing In-Context"
+>title="Editing in-context"
->abstract="See how your headless apps can instrument the Universal Editor to bring low-friction, in-context editing to the fingertips of your authors."
+>abstract="See how your headless apps can leverage the Universal Editor to bring low-friction, in-context editing to the fingertips of your authors."

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_edit_inline_universal_editor_guide"